skoyama427/BayesianGLM/README.md

 Note: If you use UNIX, these procedure are automated in init.sh.

 #### Package Requirement
+Rstan, ggplot2, pipeR

+option: for parallelization
-Rstan, pipeR, ggplot2, foreach, doParallel
+foreach, doParallel

 ### Execution
 Run "runGLM.R"
 You can modify DATASET/GENESET/CELLTYPESET in the script to create your own plot.